 Write the Song

-Part of writing a song is understanding when you need to take a break.
+Part of becoming a songwriter is understanding when you need to take a break.
 Creative genius isn’t born overnight, nor does it occur when you overwork yourself.
 Work hard, but give yourself well-deserved breaks when you need them.
 Also consider the lyrics that you’re writing.
 Do they convey a message to your listeners?
 Does your song have a catchy chorus?
 These factors all add up to make a hit single or album.
 Once your masterpiece is ready and you’ve recorded a demo, it’s time to find an audience.

 Time to Market